emqx/cloud-docs/en_US/connect_to_deployments/c_sharp_sdk.md

 # Connect to Deployments with C# SDK
 [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) is an **object-oriented** programming language provided by Microsoft that runs on **.NET Framework**.

-This article mainly introduces how to use the **paho.mqtt.m2mqtt** client and implement connection, subscribe, messaging, and other functions between the client and MQTT broker, in the C# project.
+This article mainly introduces how to use the **paho.mqtt.m2mqtt** client library in a C# project to connect, subscribe, publish and receive messages from the client to the MQTT server.

 ## Project initialization
 This project uses .NET 5.0 to develop and test.
 You can use the following commend to confirm the .NET version.